Álex Caniggia

-Alexander Caniggia (born 15 February 1993) is an Argentine model, influencer, singer, actor and media personality.
+Alexander Dimitri Paul Caniggia (born 15 February 1993) is an Argentine model, influencer, singer, actor and media personality.
 His twin sister is Charlotte Caniggia, also an influencer.
 He is the son of retired professional footballer Claudio Caniggia with retired model Mariana Nannis.

 Biography

 Son of the former soccer player Claudio Caniggia and the media personality Mariana Nannis, twin brother of the actress Charlotte Caniggia and brother of the artist Kevin Axel Caniggia, his grandparents on his father's side were Vicente Hugo Caniggia (died in 2014) and Nélida Tomasa Iglesias de Caniggia (died in 1996).
 He grew up, due to his father's career, in different parts of the world including Portugal, Italy, Scotland and Spain, more specifically Marbella, where he lived the most of his life in the years of his childhood and adolescence, in 2012 he traveled to Argentina where he currently resides.

 Career

 His television appearances began in 1998, in different television specials, along with his mother Mariana Nannis.
 In 2010, when Alex participated, along with his mother and his twin sister Charlotte Caniggia, in Mujeres ricas, a reality show broadcast in 2010 by La Sexta in Spain: although he was not the protagonist of the show, Alex began his taste for exposing himself to cameras showing his various eccentricities.
 As a singer, Alex released the singles Siempre al top, Quien lo diría, Dancing in the club, Congelé mi corazón, Amiga na’ más, Barats and Charlotte, Champagne, Choripan, although his clips stood out more for the controversies than for the musical.
 Alex acted in the film Bañeros 5: Lentos y cargosos.

 Alex made his first appearance on Argentine television when he went to support his sister, who was participating in Bailando 2012 (hosted by Tinelli).
 With his eccentric personality, Alex captivated the host Marcelo Tinelli, and entered the competition to take the place of the boxer Maravilla Martinez who voluntarily left.
 Alex teamed up with Astrid Kadomoto, as a coach, and dancer Sofia Macaggi, as a dancer partner who would later become his romantic partner.
 After remaining 172 days of competition overcoming seven sentences in which Alex eliminated figures such as Karina Jelinek / María Vázquez and Verónica Perdomo, Alex is eliminated with 40.44% of the votes of the television public against the actress and host Florencia Peña, staying with the 9th position.
 In theater Alex acted in the theatrical work Despedida de casado in 2013 and also in Escuela de Pijudos in 2020.